MH-WebDev/budget-tracker/README.md

 ## **MAJOR**

--- Finalize Styling on each page

 -- Filters & Sort Functions
     Sort by:
     >Date added
     >Amount
     >Category

 -- Restart Dashboard
 >percentage of total budget spent bar
 >percentage of total income spent bar

--- Add upcoming Expenses
-    Include date column with logic to forward-date an expense and move it to expenses table on selected date.

 ## **SECURITY**